FriendsOfREDAXO/docker-redaxo/README.md

 ## Image variants

-We provide two image variants:
+We provide 3 image variants:

 * `apache` _(default)_
   This image comes with an **Apache webserver included** and brings PHP with common extensions required to work with REDAXO out of the box.
 It is designed to be used both as a throw away container (mount your source code and start the container to start your app), as well as the base to build other images off of.